sscovil/premium-posts/readme.txt

 == Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+1. Install and activate the plugin via `WP-Admin > Plugins`.
+2. Mark your top posts as "Premium" using a checkbox in the Post Editor.

-Settings for this plugin can be found in `WP-Admin > Settings > Reading` under the heading `Premium Posts`.
+3. Go to `WP-Admin > Settings > Reading` and edit your premium post message.
+4. Choose to place your message above or below the post content, or place it manually using the `<?php premium_posts(); ?>` template tag.

 == Screenshots ==